The Dark Side of Digital Transformation

 Remediating and Avoiding Errors

 Keep in mind, cloud management platforms like TRiA are a remediation tool.
 If something is misconfigured, they can limit your exposure by alerting you to the problem.
 Time-to-remediation can make a difference to organizations like the OCR, which is responsible for overseeing HIPAA enforcement, so this is no small benefit.

-However, prevention requires staffing up to avoid those errors in the first place, either by increasing your focus on recruiting in this area or working with a partner like Connectria that can help you close the IT skills gap in your organization.
+However, prevention requires staffing up to avoid those errors in the first place.
+Staff up either by increasing your focus on recruitment in this area or working with a partner like Connectria that can help you close the IT skills gap in your organization.